AnBasement/grep-python/docs/api.md

 **Behavior:**

 - Line numbers start at 1 (not 0)
+- Context lines are automatically deduplicated when regions overlap
+- Each line is printed at most once, even if it appears in multiple context windows
+- Before-context uses a circular buffer to store recent lines
+- After-context uses a counter to track remaining context lines
 - With `count_only`, prints format: `filename:count` or just `count`
 - With `invert_match`, matches logic is inverted
 - Output format with line numbers: `line_number:line_content`